 The emerald pool itself is fairly small but picturesque and depending on the recent weather conditions you may have a waterfall cascading into it.

 We only had a small amount of water flow but it was still a gorgeous sight.
-The whole scene is beautiful and it’s a really peaceful spot.
+The whole scene is beautiful and was hard to believe you could get to such a beautiful spot with so little effort.

 We visited Zion National Park in winter when it was very quiet, in the peak season it gets really busy so you might want to visit early or late in the day if you are after some serenity.
 We assume due to the closure of the middle and upper emerald pools this track will only increase in popularity.